Domestic Dreamboat

 Instructions

-• Whisk together the sugar and cinnamon in a medium bowl to make the cinnamon-sugar coating.
+2. Whisk together ¼ cup (50 g) granulated sugarr and ½ teaspoon (1 g) cinnamon in a medium bowl to make the cinnamon-sugar coating.
 Set aside.
-Melt the butter in a small, microwave-safe bowl on high power for 30 seconds.
+Melt 1 Tablespoon (14 g) unsalted butterr in a small, microwave-safe bowl on high power for 30 seconds.
 Set aside.
 (You may need to re-melt it again later for a few seconds if your kitchen is cool.)

-• Reduce the heat to medium-low and add the flour.
+4. Reduce the heat to medium-low and add 1 cup (125 g) all-purpose flour.
 Stir the mixture with a rubber spatula, smoothing out any lumps of dry flour.
 Continue to cook and stir until the mixture is mostly smooth, with a thick, paste-like consistency, about 2-3 minutes.

-• In the meantime, crack the eggs into a small bowl or measuring cup.
-Add the vanilla and gently whisk them together with a fork.
+6. In the meantime, crack 2 large eggs into a small bowl or measuring cup.
+Add ½ teaspoon (2.5 ml) vanilla extract and gently whisk them together with a fork.
 Now's also the time to get out your waffle maker and start pre-heating it.

 Choux pastry in a mixing bowl.